 Videos can play directly in the email and web pages all thanks mostly to HTML5.
-HTML5 is a new standard for the internet that allows web developers to easily add neat stuff like audio and video to website and now emails.

 |EMAIL CLIENT||SHOWS VIDEO||SHOWS IMAGE|

 |Apple Mail||Yes on desktop and iPhone's running iOS 10+.
 Not on iPhone's running iOS 8+ (see note above)|